tytydraco/yessleep/out/I_think_shes_still_out_in_that_marsh_Part_12.md

 The strange woman stopped mid way, and slowly turned her head to me.
 In a shrieking voice that sounded like it was dragged against against sheet metal, she shrilled loudly over the coming winds, “Somehow, I doubt that, dearie.”

 With that, she dropped the lock box and scurried off, out into the desert.
-She kept dragging her leg quickly out into the vast wasteland, right into a rumbling sandstorm that was quickly tearing it’s way towards me.
+She kept dragging her leg quickly out into the vast wasteland, right into a rumbling sandstorm that was tearing it’s way towards me.

-I sighed annoyedly.
+I sighed, annoyed and a bit freaked out.
 Fucking junkie courier, is what I thought.
 Not wanting to get caught up in the sandstorm, I grabbed up the box and slung it into my pack.
 I hopped up on my bike and started riding south to try and avoid it altogether.
 The storm ripped across the landscape and casted dark and impossibly long shadows across the sand of the now darkening desert, thrashing about rocks and the little plant life that we had out that way.
 I had seen plenty of shitty weather, but this… It was absolute madness.
 I felt a cold shiver down my spine in the searing heat as the darkness of the storm devoured the land, crawling with malicious intent in my direction.
 As I made it well out of reach of the storm, I looked back.

 I almost thought I could still see that crazy bitch, running though the storm.
 It looked like her, or whatever I saw, was being ripped apart slowly as it made its way through the hellish sands.
 It looked like flesh was being thrown into the wind and swirling bits of bone began to mix in with the swirling storm.